Melania Trump Steals Show At Steven Mnuchin’s Wedding In Pink J. Mendel Silk Chiffon Gown: Where To Buy

 A post shared by White House Wardrobe (@whitehousewardrobe) on

 Ivanka was also pretty in pink, in a floor-length pink gown, which was quite similar to Melania’s in structure.
+Instead of allowing her blonde locks to flow free, Ivanka sported a simple updo that allowed for a few loose tendrils of hair to frame her face.

 #firstdaughter #trump #ivankatrump #jaredkushner